segmentio/segment-docs/src/unify/linked-profiles/setup-guides/BigQuery-setup.md

 6. Click **+ Add another role** and add the *BigQuery Job User* role.
 7. Click **+ Add another role** and add the [*BigQuery Metadata Viewer*](https://cloud.google.com/bigquery/docs/access-control#bigquery.metadataViewer){:target="_blank"} role.
 8. Click **Continue**, then click **Done**.
-9. Search for the service account you just created.
+9. Search for the service account you've just created.
 11. From your service account, click the three dots under **Actions** and select **Manage keys**.
 12. Click **Add Key > Create new key**.
 13. In the pop-up window, select **JSON** for the key type, and click **Create**.
-The file will download.
 14. Copy all the content within the file you've created and downloaded.
 15. Navigate to Segment and paste all the credentials you copied from step 13 into the **Enter your credentials** section as you connect your warehouse destination.